 First there’s the stigma.
 There seems to be a hierarchy of craziness, and while it’s bad enough to be labeled as mentally ill with depression or panic/anxiety it’s a hundred times worse to be bipolar and a million times worse to be schizophrenic.
 Would everyone please get the fuck over it already?
 Illness is illness, we are not possessed by demons and nobody is going to catch our cooties, as these are not contagious illnesses.
 Genetically transferable to children, perhaps.
 Unpleasant to be around, definitely.
 But not contagious.
 OK, we can certainly drive our friends and relatives crazy with our behaviors, but it’s not a long-term crazy like we have.
 Anyone with one mental illness most certainly shouldn’t be looking down on someone else with another mental illness for being crazier than thou.
 Stigmatization ends at home.
 Yet plenty of people in the heavily stigmatized bipolar spectrum are resistant to taking antipsychotics because they’re not, you know, psychotic.
+Except, technically, we are.
+Or were.
+For a long-ass time manic-depression was classified as a form of psychosis, and that is the era where thinking that people with psychosis-spectrum conditions are somehow even less human than the rest of us with other flavors of brain cooties belongs.

 What is a big deal is to avoid alcohol with antipsychotics.
 Turns out it’s not as big of a deal as I thought it was.
 It’s stupid to drink heavily while taking antipsychotics, like I did when I was first on Risperdal, as I still think some occasional heavy drinking contributed to my nervous breakdown on or about my birthday in February of 2002.
 Yet it’s smart to take antipsychotics if you drink heavily all the time.
 What?
 APs can keep you from frying your brain due to excessive drinking.
 Your liver might explode sooner, but at least you might have it together enough to be living in an SRO instead of a cardboard box when you get to that point.